RajaeDev6/RajaeDev6/README.md

 ## Hi there 👋

-I'm Rajae, A Cybersecurity Student, who enjoys backend engineering based in Jamaica.
+I'm Rajae, A Cybersecurity Student based in jamaica, who enjoys security and backend engineering.

 I enjoy building small, focused tools that strengthening my skills in security, automation and backend development